mackles/mackles.github.io/content/posts/distributed-processing-graph-colouring.md

 # Introduction

 Last year I was presented with a rather interesting issue which gave me an opportunity to use some latent mathematics knowledge.
-This post covers the simplest form of the problem where some of the complexity is removed via constraints, which is defined as follows:
+This post covers the simplest form of the problem where some of the complexity is removed via constraints.
+The problem revolves around efficiently processing a data model definiton and can be summarised as follows:

-*Given an entity-relationship(ER) model with only many-to-many relationships and multiple isolated workers with the following properties:*
+*Given an entity-relationship(ER) model with only many-to-many relationships and multiple isolated workers, with each worker having the following properties:*
 *- they can only process a single entity and its relationships concurrently*
 *- two workers processing the same relationship at the same time will fail*
 *- each entity and its set of relationships take the same time to process.*